ecboghiu/inflation/README.md

 - Optimisation over classical distributions.
 - Standard [Navascués-Pironio-Acín hierarchy](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.98.010401).
 - Scenarios with partial information.
-- Scenarios with some classical and some quantum sources.

 See the documentation for more details.